-If you have any questions related to your timetable please complete the timetabling enquiry form.
+If you have any questions related to your timetable please contact your school admin team.
 Your query will be forwarded to the relevant member of Timetabling staff.
 We endeavour to respond to all queries within two working days.
 If your query relates to changing the timetable in any way, your Programme Lead will be contacted for final approval.

 Why can I not see my timetable?